College of Arts & Sciences

 In all departments, students are encouraged to proceed as their strengths and interests lead them.
 Placement examinations are used in many departments to enroll undergraduates in courses at the levels their previous training warrants; in other departments, proficiency examinations are available (visit the Proficiency and Placement Examinations section of this Bulletin or the college's placement webpages).

 To assist students with their undergraduate planning, the college provides a closely coordinated academic advising program.
-Matriculating students have a specially selected four-year academic adviser with whom they will meet regularly during the first year to help with the transition into the university and to help select courses for the fall and spring semesters.
-After the first year, students meet each semester with their four-year academic advisers prior to registration to discuss interests, goals and academic course work.
-Students are encouraged to consult with their four-year academic advisers any time they need assistance throughout the school year.
+Matriculating students have a specially selected four-year academic advisor with whom they will meet regularly during the first year to help with the transition into the university and to help select courses for the fall and spring semesters.
+After the first year, students meet each semester with their four-year academic advisors prior to registration to discuss interests, goals and academic course work.
+Students are encouraged to consult with their four-year academic advisors any time they need assistance throughout the school year.

-Upon declaring a major, students are also assigned a major adviser in the department of their principal area of study.
-The extent of the adviser's assistance depends on a student's individual needs and wishes.
-Consultation with a major adviser, in addition to the four-year academic adviser, is required each time a student prepares to register for courses.
+Upon declaring a major, students are also assigned a major advisor in the department of their principal area of study.
+The extent of the advisor's assistance depends on a student's individual needs and wishes.
+Consultation with a major advisor, in addition to the four-year academic advisor, is required each time a student prepares to register for courses.

 Students with problems or questions related to academic issues are invited to visit the College Office at any time.
 One of the deans is available every day on a walk-in basis to answer questions or to provide references to an appropriate source of help.
 Important among these sources are individual faculty members with particular specialties who may be able to answer the student's questions.
-In addition, the Writing Center, Career Center, Student Health Services, and the Learning Center provide a wide range of services, including individual and group instruction, interest tests and advice, individual sessions with trained counselors about educational and personal problems, and information about the improvement of learning skills.
+In addition, the Writing Center, the Career Center, Habif Health and Wellness Center, and the Learning Center provide a wide range of services, including individual and group instruction, interest tests and advice, individual sessions with trained counselors about educational and personal challenges, and information about the improvement of learning skills.